 Each child is unique and will progress through the phases of starting solids differently, so adjust as needed for your child.

 TIP: Keep in mind that babies should avoid added sugars and salts, so simply eliminate them as needed from any recipes.
+If you’re making something to share with a baby, you can salt your serving to taste.

 Baby Food Recipes 6+ Months